System73/tamarco/docs/tutorials/write_your_first_microservice.rst

 folder named with the chosen `project_name`.
 The main script file is called `microservice.py` and for simplification, we will code all our example in this file.

-More information about the microservice code generation `here <../explanations/microservice_cookiecutter_template>`_.
+More information about the microservice code generation: :ref:`microservice_cookiecutter_template`.

 Our microservice step by step